let's talk money!

 There is so much flexibility and range when it comes to sorting through a budget for your wedding flowers.
 It is important to evaluate, as a couple, how important fresh flowers are for your wedding day.
-Also, give consideration to your venue; does it need the additional look that flowers bring, or is it a beautiful location itself and you don't need to go over the top?
+Give consideration to your venue; does it need the additional look and color that flowers bring, or is it a beautiful location on its own, not needing anything over the top?

-You might feel that flowers aren't a central focus for your big day, or, you may feel that your flowers are the thing that will bring your whole unique design and special day together.
+You might feel that flowers aren't a central focus for your big day, or, you may feel that your flowers are the focal point that will bring your whole unique design and vision together.

 As a good rule of thumb, we suggest your regular floral budget account for 10-15% of your overall wedding budget.
 If, on the other hand, you are looking for that Pinterest-worthy, abundant design, we would suggest allocating 20-25% of your total wedding budget.
 Some budget less or spend more based on decor preferences.
-Remember, IT'S YOUR DAY and the day should reflect your taste and style.
+Remember, IT'S YOUR DAY and should reflect both of your tastes and styles.

-Below is by no means a complete list.
+Below is by no means a complete list, but is a great starting point.
 Like everything else wedding-related there are so many ‘what ifs’ and ‘except this’ scenarios.
 The following is meant to be a general guide to help you plan which items could be covered within your price range.

-Most often this will allow for bridal bouquet, a few bridesmaid bouquets as well as boutonnieres for the groom and groomsmen.
+Most often this will cover a bridal bouquet, a few bridesmaid bouquets as well as boutonnieres for the groom and groomsmen.
 Depending on the number in the bridal party, it could account for boutonnieres and corsages for a few family members.

-This would include one small focal ceremony or reception piece, or a few smaller floral arrangements/loose flowers.
+This would also include one small focal ceremony or reception piece, or a few smaller floral arrangements/loose flowers for bud vases.

 This price range starts our "full service" weddings, meaning each area of the wedding is covered (personals, ceremony and reception) with options.